-Honda has revealed an all-new electric vehicle, the Urban EV Concept, at the 2017 Frankfurt Motor Show.
+Honda has revealed an all-new electric vehicle, the Urban EV Concept; which makes its global debut at the 2017 Frankfurt Motor Show.
 The concept car is built on a completely new platform, and sets the direction for the technology and design that will appear on a future battery electric Honda production model.

 The concept was officially introduced by Honda Motor Co.
 President and CEO, Takahiro Hachigo, during his press conference speech.
 “This is not some vision of the distant future; a production version of this car will be here in Europe in 2019,” he added, confirming that the concept is set to be launched within two years.